port

 Approximately 4 Hours

-The small island of Gozo is an entirely unique destination with a huge historical footprint.
+The small island of Gozo is an utterly fascinating destination with a huge historical footprint.
 It has open spaces, magical seascapes, and some of the oldest freestanding man-made structures in the world.
 One of the best ways to discover all of this is by open-top 4x4 vehicle.

 At Dwejra, stop and take in the view of the natural seascapes.
-Spot Fungus Rock - it is said that the fungus which grows on the rock has medicinal qualities and was used by the Knights of St John.
+Spot Fungus Rock -- it is said that the fungus that grows on the rock has medicinal qualities and was used by the Knights of St John.
 They valued the fungus so highly that anyone caught stealing it was sentenced to death or, worse, to a lifetime of rowing the Knights' galleys.

 You will stop in Gozo's capital, Victoria, for some free time before returning to the pier.

 Please note: The vehicles used for this tour are basic Maruti 4x4s, which are open-top.
 They are not water- or air-tight.
-Not suitable for guests with back conditions.
+Guests who are pregnant or have a back or neck condition are not allowed to participate.
 This is a non-guided tour.
 Due to vehicle capacity and configuration, guests in larger groups may be separated.